umlaeute/Gem/plugins/modelASSIMP/README.txt

-this is what i use approximately to enable assimp support when building Gem with MinGW (the code is bash-script, change appropriately if you use another shell; the leading '$' is to indicate newlines - don't copy them)
+this is what i use approximately to enable assimp support when building Gem with MinGW (the code is bash-script, change appropriately if you use another shell; the leading '$' is to indicate newlines - don't copy them) also make sure that ASSIMP_PATH does not contain any spaces!

 $ ASSIMP_PATH=/home/zmoelnig/src/assimp--2.0.863-sdk
 $ ASSIMP_CFLAGS=-I${ASSIMP_PATH}/include